 We provide practical printable A3 step-by-step guides on identifying tasks and feedback in tasks, intended as game design teaching material.
 The exemplified games are open source: Shattered Pixel Dungeon, Stunt Rally, and OpenSpades.

-Video w/ Game Analysis Examples
+Video with Game Analysis Examples

-🔊 Audio Transcription of Video w/ Game Analysis
+Audio Transcription of Video - 218 words

 We propose a design framework containing four tools which map games to core tasks to uncover their game design landscape.
 Core tasks are abstractions of the interaction work players must do within a game's interaction loop.
 In systemic theory of activity, activities consists of tasks like the task to steer a block to a spot in Tetris. tasks consists of conscious actions like the action to move a block a single step left or right. and actions consist of subconscious operations. like the continuous perception of the block's movements.
 Our contribution extends the core task list by previous work and establishes a design framework of games for game design and scientific use.
 Core task identification maps a game's gameplay to a core task family.
 Core task sequencing, describes temporal frequency, like how and when a task appears in the activity.
 Core task composition breaks a core task into its actions and operations.
 Finally, core task examination brings to surface goals, feedback and feedforward design opportunities.
 We invite others to use this framework, to help systematically unfold gameplay, invent new abstract tasks and discover their properties.
 The framework is a complementary inventory compatible to existing game and feedback terminology in gameplay.
 Going forward, we seek to validate the merits of our framework in practice as a game design lens.